 Tuition is worth it when your child is struggling despite effort, needs individual attention unavailable in class, or has lost confidence in a subject.
 It is not worth it if your child is already doing well, you are doing it from peer pressure, or your child is already overwhelmed.
-The key is matching the intervention to the actual need.
+At Ancourage Academy, the key principle we follow is matching the intervention to the actual need.

 Singaporean families spend over S$1.8 billion on private tuition annually (2023 data, MOE parliamentary reply).
 But not every child needs it.
-After 10 years running Ancourage Academy and teaching students across all levels, here is how to decide what is right for yours.
+With over a decade of teaching experience across all levels, here is how we help Ancourage Academy families decide what is right for theirs.

 When Tuition IS Worth It